 Are you at risk for colorectal cancer?

-You may be at high risk for developing colorectal cancer if you are African American, have a family history of polyps or colon cancer, or have been diagnosed with inflammatory bowel disease.
-Talk with your doctor about potentially being screened earlier than age 50.
+You may be at high risk for developing colorectal cancer if you have a personal or family history of polyps or colorectal cancer, or have been diagnosed with inflammatory bowel disease.
+Talk with your doctor about potentially being screened earlier than age 45.

-- Schedule regular colorectal cancer screenings beginning at age 50 (talk to your doctor about screening before age 50 if have a personal or family history of polyps or colorectal cancer)
+- Schedule regular colorectal cancer screenings beginning at age 45 (talk to your doctor about screening before age 45 if have a personal or family history of polyps or colorectal cancer).